 File Form 1099-INT, Interest Income, for each person to whom an organization paid interest reportable in Box 1, 3, and 8 of at least \$10 in any calendar year.
-This form is also required if any federal income tax was withheld under the backup withholding rules (24% is the 2020 rate), regardless of the amount of the payment.
+This form is also required if any federal income tax was withheld under the backup withholding rules (24% is the 2021 rate), regardless of the amount of the payment.
 In certain instances, the \$10 limit increases to \$600.
 There is no requirement to file Form 1099-INT for payments made to a corporation or another tax-exempt organization.

-Lancaster Commu 1425 Spencer Ave Logansport, IN 46 nity Church nue o, county, 21 Payer's RTN (optional) 1 Interest income \$ 913.00 Interest Income Logansport, in to 2 Early withdrawal penalty Copy PAYER'S TIN RECIPIENT'S TIN s 35-7921873 307-20-6590 3 Interest on U.S. Savings Bor nds and Treas, obligations Fo Internal Revenu Service Cente RECIPIENT'S name James R. Moore 4 Federal income tax withheld \$ 5 Investment expenses \$ File with Form 1096.
-6 Foreign tax paid 7 Foreign country or U.S. possession For Privacy Act and Paperwork Reduction Act Notice, see the 2020 General Instructions for Certain Street address (including apt. n 804 Linden Avenu S Tax-exempt interest Specified private activity bond interest City or town, state or province, Wabash, IN 46992 country, and ZIP or foreign po ostal code \$ 10 Market discount \$ 11 Bond premium FATCA filing requirement \$ 12 Bond premium on Treasury obligations \$ \$ 13 Bond premium on tax-exempt bond Information Returns Account number (see instructio ns) 2nd TIN not.
-14 Tax-exempt and tax credit bond CUSIP no. 15 State 16 State identification no. 17 State tax withheld \$ \$ Form 1099-INT Do Not Cut or Sep Cat.
-No. 14410K This Pag www.irs.gov/Form1099INT e - Do Not Cut Department of the Treasury or Separate Forms
+or foreign postal code, and telephone Lancaster Community 1 Interest income 2021 Interest Income 1425 Spencer Avenue Logansport, IN 46958 \$ 913.00 2 Early withdrawal penalty Form 1099-INT Сору А PAYER'S TIN 35-7921873 307-20-6590 \$ 3 Interest on U.S. Savings Box \$ nds and Treas. obligations For Internal Revenue Service Center RECIPIENT'S name James R. Moore 4 Federal income tax withheld \$ 6 Foreign tax paid 5 Investment expenses \$ 7 Foreign country or U.S. possession File with Form 1096.
+Street address (including apt. no.) 804 Linden Avenue City or town, state or province, count and ZID or foreign poo tol code \$ 8 Tax-exempt interest Specified private activity bond interest For Privacy Act and Paperwork Reduction Act Notice, see the 2021 General Wabash, IN 46992 ry, and zir or loreign poor FATCA filing 10 Market discount 11 Bond premium Instructions for Certain Information requirement 13 Bond premium on tax-exempt bond Returns.
+Account number (see instructions) 2nd TIN not.
+14 Tax-exempt and tax credit bond CUSIP no. 15 State 16 State identification no. 17 State tax withheld \$ Form 1099-INT Do Not Cut or Separa Cat.
+No. 14410K nte Forms on T his Pag www.irs.gov/Form1099INT e - Do Not Cut Department of the Treasury - or Separate Forms